sansin5982/Transcriptomics/chapters/Introduction.md

 silencing in cancer.
 Epigenetics adds a regulatory dimension to the transcriptome, as it determines which genes are accessible for transcription.

+## Types of RNA

+RNA is not a monolithic entity; it encompasses various types, each with specialized roles in the central dogma and beyond.
+The three primary classes involved in protein synthesis are **messenger RNA (mRNA), transfer RNA (tRNA), and ribosomal RNA (rRNA)**.

+-   **mRNA** acts as the template for protein synthesis, transcribed from DNA and carrying the genetic code from the nucleus to the cytoplasm in eukaryotes.
+It’s processed through capping, polyadenylation, and splicing before translation.

+-   **tRNA** serves as an adaptor, with an anticodon loop that pairs with mRNA codons and an amino acid attachment site, ensuring accurate amino acid incorporation during translation.
+There are about 61 tRNAs corresponding to the genetic code’s codons.

+-   **rRNA** forms the core of ribosomes, the protein synthesis machinery, and catalyzes peptide bond formation (ribozyme activity). rRNA constitutes about 80% of cellular RNA, highlighting its abundance.

+Beyond these:

+-   **non-coding RNAs (ncRNAs)** play critical regulatory roles without being translated into proteins.

+-   **MicroRNAs (miRNAs)** are small (~22 nucleotides) RNAs that bind to target mRNAs, leading to degradation or translational repression, fine-tuning gene expression in processes like development and cancer.

+-   **Long non-coding RNAs (lncRNAs)**, longer than 200 nucleotides, regulate chromatin structure, transcription, and mRNA stability; for example, Xist lncRNA silences one X chromosome in females.

+-   **Small interfering RNAs (siRNAs)** mediate RNA interference, degrading specific mRNAs in antiviral defense or gene silencing experiments.

+NcRNAs expand the regulatory landscape, with over 80% of the human genome transcribed into them, influencing metabolism, disease, and evolution.

+## Regulation of Gene Expression

+Finally, gene expression is not a passive process; it’s meticulously regulated at multiple levels to ensure precision and adaptability.
+We distinguish between **transcriptional regulation**, which controls the initiation and rate of transcription, and **post-transcriptional regulation**, which modulates RNA processing, stability, and translation.

+Transcriptional regulation involves **transcription factors (TFs)**, proteins that bind DNA to activate or repress genes. **Enhancers** are distal DNA sequences that boost transcription by looping to interact with promoters, often in a tissue-specific manner.
+Conversely, **silencers** repress transcription by recruiting repressive complexes.
+For example, the TF p53 activates enhancers for DNA repair genes during stress.
+These elements can function independently of orientation or distance, adding flexibility.

+Post-transcriptional regulation includes mRNA capping, polyadenylation, export, and degradation, often mediated by miRNAs or RNA-binding proteins.
+A key mechanism is **alternative splicing**, where exons are selectively included or excluded to generate multiple mRNA isoforms from one gene, vastly increasing proteomic diversity.
+Over 95% of human multi-exon genes undergo alternative splicing, enabling adaptations like isoform switches in development or disease.
+For instance, alternative splicing of the FN1 gene produces fibronectin isoforms for wound healing.
+Dysregulation can lead to pathologies, such as splicing mutations in spinal muscular atrophy.
+This process underscores the significance of post-transcriptional control in evolution and complexity.

+In conclusion, these concepts form the bedrock of molecular biology, essential for understanding transcriptomics.